 7. Get new clients and grow your business

-The last step, and probably the toughest one, is getting clients.
+The last step, and probably the toughest one, is getting your first client.
 I’ve taken some recommendations on how to do that based on an article made by a colleague and will sum up a few points.
-You should check out this article for more detailed information.
+You’ll quickly learn that getting new clients can feel like a full-time job in itself, you should check out this article for more detailed information.

 A necessary thing to create nowadays is a presence on social media platforms.
 By sharing your expertise, personality, and professionally branding yourself on social media, you can swiftly build an audience through many channels.
 Perhaps some of the audience will become your clients.